-If you have been itching for a weekend getaway, Mexico City is just a few hour flight away from the US and has so much to offer for a fun weekend getaway from amazing food, cultural attractions, and history.
-The American tourism has not fully developed there yet so the prices are low, people are friendly and its hassle free.
+If you have been itching for a weekend getaway, Mexico City is just a few-hour flight away from the US and has so much to offer for a fun weekend getaway from amazing food, cultural attractions, and history.
+American tourism has not fully developed there yet so the prices are low, people are friendly, and it’s hassle-free.

-Couple days in Mexico City will give you a good taste and idea of the life in this busy city, but you could spend a week there and still find new, interesting things to see and do.
-Here are suggestions for must see places, food, things to do, travel tips and everything else you may need to know for your getaway to Mexico City.
+A couple of days in Mexico City will give you a good taste and idea of life in this busy city, but you could spend a week there and still find new, interesting things to see and do.
+Here are suggestions for must-see places, food, things to do, travel tips, and everything else you may need to know for your getaway to Mexico City.

 One of the best parts about traveling is trying different foods.
 When it comes to Mexico City, their cuisine does not disappoint!
 And their specialty is not just dollar street tacos (of which there were plenty and all equally delicious).
 Here are some amazing food places worthy of checking out in Mexico City: